Call for Local Meetups

 • Local community engagement.

-• Content and events proposed (e.g. hosting local speakers, poster sessions, schedule etc.)
+• Content and events proposed (e.g., hosting local speakers, poster sessions, website, schedule etc.)

 • Promoting diversity and inclusion.